Unemployment benefits and unemployment Updated

 Unemployment benefit programs modestly raise the national unemployment rate—and by less during recessions.

-There is no strong evidence that unemployment benefit programs help people find better paying jobs or jobs better matched to their skills.
+There is mixed evidence that unemployment benefit programs help people find better paying jobs or jobs better matched to their skills.

 Without official monitoring, unemployed workers might exaggerate their job search activity and so may stay unemployed longer.